-"Approved Independent School" or means an independent school that meets the requirements in Sections 2223 and 2224, as well as the requirements in Section 2229 (Approval to Receive Public Tuition; Special Education Approval).
+"Approved Independent School": means an independent school that meets the requirements in Rule 2223.3 as well as the requirements in SBE Rule 2225 (tuition from public funds) and SBE Rule 2226 (Application).
+Sections 2223 and 2224, as well as the requirements in Section 2229 (Approval to Receive Public Tuition; Special Education Approval).

-"Approved Independent School Ineligible to Receive Public Funds" means an independent school that meets the requirements in Section 2223 and 2224 but does not meet the requirements of rules concerning the delivery of special education services in Section 2229.
+"Approved Independent School Ineligible to Receive Public Funds": means an independent school that meets the requirements in SBE Rules 2226 (Application) and 2227 (Approval) but does not meet the requirements of rules concerning the delivery of special education services in SBE Rule 2229. in Section 2223 and 2224 but does not meet the requirements of rules concerning the delivery of special education services in Section 2229.